-A classic jazz standard, Just Friends is a tune that is often called at jazz jam sessions and pick-up gigs.
+Just Friends is a classic jazz standard that is often called at jazz jam sessions and pick-up gigs.
 Because of this, having a strong understanding of the Just Friends chords will come in handy when jamming on this tune in a jazz combo setting.

 The chord study in this lesson will help you build your confidence with this jazz standard, as well as expand your jazz chord vocabulary.
 Both will better prepare yourself the next time someone calls this tune on a jam or gig.